Exawind/exawind-builder/doc/source/reference.rst

    The variables described above are set when :ref:`generating build scripts
    <new-script>` and rarely needs to be changed by the user.

+.. envvar:: EXAWIND_CFGFILE

+   The basename of the file where configuration is stored.
+The default value is ``exawind-config``.

 .. envvar:: EXAWIND_MODMAP

    A dictionary containing the exact resolution of the module that must be